-Air travel is often a mix of different climates.
-From a warmish terminal, to a hot tarmac, to an arctic air-conditioned cabin during flight to a warm terminal again and then local conditions at your destination.
-To help with the extremes of different climates we suggest wearing layers of clothes which can be taken off or put on as the need be, which in turn, only helps you to maintain optimal comfort.
-You don’t want to freeze during your flight and end up arriving with a cold at the other end.
-Another advantage to more layers you have on your person, the less you need to pack in your luggage.
+My biggest tip is to wear layers of clothes when you travel on a plane.
+This way, you can take off or put on a layer of clothes as the need be.
+Which in turn, helps you to maintain optimal comfort during your flight.
+You don’t want to freeze during your flight and end up arriving with a cold at the other end nor do you want to boil and be unable to cool yourself.
+Another advantage to wearing layers on your person, the less you need to pack in your luggage.

 Cottons, linen or silk are great fabrics that breath.
 They allow air and moisture to pass through them providing you with more comfort.
 Basically if you wear fabrics that don’t allow air to circulate around your body they will hold sweat on your skin and more than likely make you feel dirtier faster and cause you to smell quicker.
-So breathable fabrics are a must.
+So breathable fabrics are a must during your flight.

-As well as wearing layers made from breathable fabrics loose-fitting clothing is a must.
+Another thing to consider about what you will wear on a plane is to ensure you wear layers that are loose-fittingt.
 Loose fitting clothing (pants, skirts and tops) help to reduce the risk of DVT (Deep Vein Thrombosis) by not restricting blood flow through the veins.
-On long flights you may spend a long time in a cramped seat so feeling comfortable is a must.
+On long flights you may spend a long time in a cramped seat so feeling comfortable in your clothing is a must.

 Comfortable, simple shoes

 Comfortable, simple shoes that are flat and easy to get on and off are a must for your flight.
-You will be standing, sitting, walking, etc. a lot and maybe even need to take them off going through Customs so shoes that are easy to get on and off are well worth it.
+You will be standing, sitting, walking, etc. before, during and after your flight and so your shoes need to be comfortable.
+And if you need to take them off to go through the x-ray machines you need your shoes to be easy to get on and off.

 Compression leg wear

-Although we have said it is advisable to wear loose-fitting clothes it is highly suggested to wear compression socks/stockings during long flights.
+Although I have said it is advisable to wear loose-fitting clothes it is highly suggested to wear compression socks/stockings during long flights.
 The socks or stockings help to promote blood circulation which helps to prevent swelling of the legs and DVT.
-We have some available via our store.

 Clothes with lots of pockets